corelight/community-id-spec/README.md

   simply means that flow correlation with other tools that support such constellations.

-- An implementation of the hashing algorithm exists for Bro and is underway for Suricata.
+- An implementation of the hashing algorithm exists for Bro and Suricata 4.1+.

 - All of the above is preliminary and feedback from the community, particularly implementers, is greatly appreciated.
 Please contact